karl-k-m/HTML5ChatMC/README.md

 # HTML5ChatMC
 A Paper plugin for piping HTML5Chat messages into Minecraft chat.

 # Commands:
 **/html5toggle** - Turn the chat piping on (serverwide).
 **/html5** - Display/hide the HTML5-Chat (player-based).

+# Important:
+For changing which channel (room ID) you wish to view, change the roomId variable value in *java/com/github/karlkm/services/MessageServeService.java* on line 26.
+I'll eventually implement a config file but I'm currently too lazy.